Helixmw/socialapp/README.md

-# profileviewer
+# socialapp-demo
- This is a demo profile viewer with custom CSS design
+ With simple HTML,CSS,and Javascript fetching from a backend API (No framework used)